My goal is to write about certain subjects to pique interest and hopefully help to connect some dots.

 As a pregnant woman [harah] comes near to give birth, she shudders, she screams in her pangs, so were we because of You, O Lord. – Isaiah 26:17

 Moreover, Christian translators changed the word ha’alma or ‘the young woman’ to mean ‘a virgin.’
 However, the word for virgin is betulah in Hebrew.
-If Isaiah meant ‘a virgin,’ then there would have to be a virgin birth in Ahaz’s day — there is no mention anywhere of such an event occurring.
+If Isaiah meant ‘a virgin,’ then there would have to be a virgin birth also in Ahaz’s day — there is no mention anywhere of such an event occurring.

 In the surrounding passages of Isaiah 7, there is nothing in the text that was intended to be a messianic prophecy.
 The actual fulfillment of these passages can be found in 2 Kings 15:29-30 and 2 Kings 16:5-9.

-The Jews will say a ‘sign’ is something that is witnessed (seen) such as rainbows (Genesis 9:13-17) and circumcision (Genesis 17:11).
+Jews will say a ‘sign’ is something that is witnessed (seen) such as rainbows (Genesis 9:13-17) and circumcision (Genesis 17:11).
 A virgin birth could not be witnessed; therefore, could not be deemed a sign.
-The ‘sign’ in Isaiah 7 was before the child would know to reject good and bad (15-16).
+The ‘sign’ in Isaiah 7 was before the child would know to reject good and evil (15-16).
 This was when the two kings (Pekah and Rezin) of the enemy nations were vanquished.

 There are many that will still defend the word ‘virgin’ by citing the ‘Septuagint.’
 The fact is that the original Septuagint that was a Greek translation from learned Jews was only of the first five books of Moses.
-This is universally agreed by both Jewish and Christian scholars.
+This is universally accepted by both Jewish and Christian scholars.
 This means that the book of Isaiah was not even part of the original Septuagint.
 What is called the ‘Septuagint’ today was forged by the Church many centuries later.

 Jews see the word ‘virgin’ is a mistranslation of their bible.
 The Septuagint uses this same word parthenos in Genesis 34:2-4 in reference to Dinah after she was raped.
 Even Christian translators have rejected Mathew's mistranslation in several Bible translations (RSV, REB, NJB, NEB and NRSV).